Museo Nacional Centro de Arte Reina Sofía: Expansion

 An 8000 m^{2} (86,000 ft^{2}) expansion costing €92 million designed by French architect Jean Nouvel opened in October 2005.
 The extension includes spaces for temporary exhibitions, an auditorium of 500 seats, and a 200-seat auditorium, a bookshop, restaurants and administration offices.
 Ducks Scéno was consultant for scenographic equipment of auditoriums and Arau Acustica for acoustic studies.

 Other facilities

-Reina Sofía has other two places where several exhibitions usually take place.
-These are the Crystal Palace and the Velázquez Palace, both in Retiro Park.
+Reina Sofía exhibitions are also held at the Crystal Palace and the Velázquez Palace, both in Retiro Park.